Karim Rossi

-Karim Rossi (كريم روسي; born 1 May 1994) is a Swiss professional footballer who plays as a forward for Azerbaijan Premier League club Shamakhi.
+Karim Rossi (كريم روسي; born 1 May 1994) is a Swiss professional footballer who plays as a forward for Azerbaijan Premier League club Qabala.
 His uncle Youssef Rossi also played professional football.

 Career

 Earlier career

 Rossi began his career in his native Switzerland with Lausanne-Sport and Grasshopper Club Zürich before joining English club Stoke City in the summer of 2011.
 Rossi spent three seasons at Stoke playing for the club's under-18 and under-21 sides.

 In July 2014, Rossi left Stoke and joined Hull City.
 Playing and scoring regularly for the Reserve side, Rossi was linked with loan moves to clubs in The Football League.

 Zulte Waregem

 On 23 January 2015, Rossi signed for Belgian Pro League side Zulte Waregem on a six-month loan from Hull City.
 He made his professional debut on 1 February 2015 in a 0–0 draw with Anderlecht.
 On 7 February 2015, he scored his first and second professional goals against Lierse coming on as a half time substitute.